Information About DNS-Based Access Control Lists

 With DNS-based ACLs, the client when in registration phase is allowed to connect to the configured URLs.
 The controller is configured with the ACL name that is returned by the AAA server.
 If the ACL name is returned by the AAA server, then the ACL is applied to the client for web-redirection.

-At the client authentication phase, the AAA server returns the pre-authentication ACL (url-redirect-acl).
+At the client authentication phase, the AAA server returns the pre-authentication ACL (url-redirect-acl, which is the attribute name given to the AAA server).
 The DNS snooping is performed on the AP for each client until the registration is complete and the client is in SUPPLICANT PROVISIONING state.
 When the ACL configured with the URLs is received on the controller , the CAPWAP payload is sent to the AP enabling DNS snooping for the URLs to be snooped.

 With URL snooping in place, the AP learns the IP address of the resolved domain name in the DNS response.
 If the domain name matches the configured URL, then the DNS response is parsed for the IP address, and the IP address is sent to the controller as a CAPWAP payload.
 The controller adds the IP address to the allowed list of IP addresses and thus the client can access the URLs configured.

-During pre-auth or post-auth, DNS ACL is applied to the client in the access point.
+During pre-authentication or post-authentication, DNS ACL is applied to the client in the access point.
 If the client roams from one AP to another AP, the DNS learned IP addresses on the old AP is valid on the new AP as well.

 URL filtering is used only for local mode, whereas enhanced URL filtering is used only for flex mode local switching.